RUSSIAN CHANSON: FROM KATORGA TO THE KREMLIN

 Trophies were brought from defeated Germany: the higher ranks sent home freight loads of paintings, dinnerware sets, services, crystalware, and even Horch or Mercedes automobiles.
 Mid-grade officers carried suitcases with carpets, watches and records.
 Privates grabbed more modest objects.

 Along with household items which were inaccessible to ordinary Soviet citizens, our savvy craftsmen turned their attention to the latest Western technology.
 This way huge Underwood typewriters, neat Elektrola gramophones, and mysterious Telefunken devices (designed to copy gramophone records) made their way to the USSR.
 Besides, not only did they replicate records, but were also capable of recording directly — through a microphone.

 Tormented by rousing songs about "how wonderful it is to live in our Soviet state," the people experienced real culture hunger, and do-it-yourself tinkerers soon found ways to satisfy it.
-No matter how the people were afraid of Stalin, no matter how the citizens of the Land of the Soviets trembled from a simple wave of the tyrant's hand, it was becoming more and more difficult for the aging dictator to keep an eye on everyone.
-Already in the mid-forties, entire syndicates were appearing throughout the country which produced and sold "forbidden" songs on homemade records.
-The era of "music on the ribs" has begun!
+No matter how much the people were afraid of Stalin, no matter how the citizens of the Land of the Soviets trembled from a simple wave of the tyrant's hand, it was becoming more and more difficult for the aging dictator to keep an eye on everyone.
+Already by the mid-forties, entire syndicates were appearing throughout the country which produced and sold homemade records of "forbidden" songs.
+The era of "music on the ribs" had begun.